argmaxml/recsplain/docs/source/installation.rst

 After you install the package, use it by either:

 - running a server to call the functions from the rest API or
-- by importing into your code using Python bindings.
+- by importing into your code using Python bindings

 Run Server
 ----------------

-To use the system as a web server, enter the following command in your terminal to start the recsplain web server.
+To use the system as a web server, enter the following command in your terminal.

 .. code::
     python -m recsplain